Biology Bricks logo

 Within this biodiversity are tiny microorganisms, and while they live off the organic matter in the area, they don't always consume a lot of it, and are often slower than other microorganisms that live elsewhere.
 This could be because these areas are usually colder than others, and also contain more moisture.

-Interesting fact: a "Jack O' Lantern" origin story is that during the 1600s it was a nickname for strange lights over the top of peat bogs.
+A "Jack O' Lantern" origin story is that during the 1600s it was a nickname for strange lights over the top of peat bogs.
 They were mistaken for ghosts and fairies.
 It wasn't until people started carving turnips in the 1800s that the familiar name got it's modern meaning.

 Here is a video about peat formation from Flows to the Future project on YouTube: